Spanish Dual-Language Immersion Program Overview

 Join the March 11 Zoom from 6-6:30 p.m.

-Incoming kindergarten students interested in being a part of the immersion program will enter an application into a lottery system in the spring prior to their kindergarten year.
+Incoming kindergarten students for the fall of 2021 interested in being a part of the immersion program will enter an application into a lottery system in the spring prior to their kindergarten year.
 Some seats will be saved for students living in the elementary attendance area of Black Bob and Manchester Park and other seats will be open to families wanting to transfer into the program from other attendance areas of the Olathe School District.

 Questions?
 See additional information on the webpage tabs to the left or contact District Coordinator for ELL & World Languages Michael Flenthrope via email at firstname.lastname@example.org.